statox/blog/src/pages/about.md

 However I think the fight for a more privacy friendly internet is one of the most important to lead currently.
 That's why I use [goatcounter](https://www.goatcounter.com/): It is an amazing privacy friendly tool which does nothing else than counting how many time my pages are loaded.
 So no cookie :cookie: for you on this site, nor any other invasive tracking method.

+**Edit December 2021** I am experimenting with the different tools offered by cloudflare to proxy this website and they inject trackers in my pages.
+I'm still figuring out if that brings me enough value or if that contributes to the surveillance economy more than I'm confortable with.
+I'll update this when I make a decision.

 #### Web

 My professional experience is mainly focused on backend development: Maintaining and developing infrastructures at scale is a fascinating topic for me, however I'm less used to frontend development.
 So when I started creating a website I wanted it to be dead simple so that I get things done quickly and without friction.
 That's why I chose to use [eleventy](https://11ty.dev/) a simpler static site generator.